 Yes!
 All our products are made with certified natural and certified organic ingredients.
 We do not use any chemicals, fragrances, synthetics or dyes, so they are great for kiddos with allergies as well.
 They don’t run or sting the eyes either.
+Our Baby + Kids products are specifically formulated for kids with limited, gentle ingredients.
 We do suggest consulting your doctor for kids under 6 months.

 Yes, our sunscreen is safe to use while breastfeeding.
 All our ingredients are either certified organic or certified natural (because they don't offer organics certifications on all ingredients).
 Our active ingredient is 23% non-nano zinc oxide, which is the only blocker that does not absorb into the skin/bloodstream (it actually stays on top of the skin and reflects the UV rays).
 The rest of the ingredients in our sunscreens contain antioxidants, vitamins, minerals and extracts that moisturize and continue protecting your skin after sun exposure.

 Many sunscreens contain ingredients that wash off our bodies and kill coral reefs.
 Using a “reef safe” sunscreen means that no ingredients in that product will cause harm to the reefs or any other marine life.
 To learn more on this topic, click here.